mrobokit/cra-ts-sass-eslint-prettier-airbnb-mui/README.md

 -   **Airbnb Styling** for React
 -   **.VsCode** settings for auto-format on save.

 These are all configured and ready to go.
+Run `npm install` then `npm start`.